 The online copyright situation at present

-The copying of online content across the web is rife and has been virtually since the dawn of the internet.
-This is in large part due to the ease with which it can be stolen – all that is needed is a few clicks to copy it from one site and then paste it onto your own.
+The copying of online content across the web is rife and has been since the early days of the internet.
+This is in large part due to the ease with which content can be stolen – all that is needed is a few clicks to copy it from one site to your own.

 Why your online content needs protecting

-Despite the ease with which it is accessible, online content isn’t somehow less valuable than its printed counterpart.
-The content on your website represents a significant investment, either of your own time if you wrote it, or a financial investment if you hired a copywriter to create it for you.
+Despite the ease with which it can be accessed, online content isn’t any less valuable than its printed counterpart.
+The content on your website represents a significant investment, either of your own time – if you wrote it – or a financial investment if you hired a copywriter to create it for you.
 Similarly, if you’re tempted to ‘borrow’ content from another website you should stop and consider the time and effort that its creator put into it.

-If someone copies your content then there are also a number of direct consequences that can prove detrimental to your business:
+If someone copies your content, there are a number of direct consequences that can prove detrimental to business:

-- Brand dilution – Your content will not be able to work as hard for your brand if there are exact copies of it elsewhere on your competitors’ sites.
-Even though you are the originator of the content, you may be seen as having the same content as all the others.
+• Brand dilution – Your content will not work as hard for your brand if there are exact copies of it elsewhere on your competitors’ sites.
+Even though you are the originator of the content, you will likely be seen as having the same content as every other website.

-- Duplicate content penalties – Again, the search engines are often unable to determine the original creator of the content.
+• Duplicate content penalties – Again, the search engines are often unable to determine the original creator of the content.
 If there are multiple copies of your content across the internet, you may find that your own content is not indexed, effectively rendering it invisible.
 This is incredibly important in the context of SEO and ensuring your services reach their intended audience.

 Online copyright – The facts

 As we stated earlier, the idea that copyright doesn’t apply to online works in the same way as it does printed works is a misconception.
-Just as with a magazine article, a book or a poem, copyright is automatically assigned to the creator of the content upon its inception.
-Though putting up copyright notices on your content does serve a purpose that we shall look at in a moment, it is by no means required.
+Just as with a magazine article, a book, or a poem, copyright is automatically assigned to the creator of the content upon its inception.
+Though putting up copyright notices on your content does serve a purpose, it is by no means required.
 To further clarify for content creators and anyone thinking about lifting content from another website:

 Copyright is assigned to all online content upon its creation, whether a copyright symbol or notice is displayed or not.

 The only exception to the content creator being assigned the copyright is when they have entered into a web copywriting agreement with a client for whom they are a ‘ghost writer’.
-This is in fact the case for much online content, as most companies with an online presence use either in-house copywriters, freelance web copywriters or a copywriting agency to produce the textual content for their websites.
+This is in fact the case for much online content, as most companies with an online presence use either in-house copywriters, freelance web copywriters, or a copywriting agency to produce the textual content for their websites.
 In such cases, the writer typically hands over the rights to to the work to their employer.

 How to detect unauthorised use of your content

-The first step to enforcing your online copyright is to detect its infringement.
-You may come across it as a matter of course, it is highly unlikely that you’ll discover all infringements by chance.
+This means that the first step in enforcing your online copyright is detecting its infringement.
+While you may come across it as a matter of course, it is highly unlikely that you’ll discover all infringements by chance.
 Consequently, it’s often a good idea to employ the services of specialist duplicate content checker software.
 Copyscape and Grammarly are two of the most popular tools for detecting online plagiarism and can be used to protect your website and online content.
 Copyscape even provide a premium Copysentry service that routinely checks the internet for recent duplications of content on your website.
 You can find out more about these tools and other methods for protecting your content in our recent post, ‘How to detect plagiarism of your online copy’.

 Enforcing your copyright